frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

 In this exercise you made your first gearbox.
 In doing so, you also used part configurations - a powerful tool that allows for variations of the same part.
 The gears that you inserted from MKCad were configurable - you were able to easily change the tooth count of the gear without needing to inserting a new component.

-### Exercise 2: Two Stage Gearbox
+#### Exercise 2: Two Stage Gearbox

 In this exercise, you will be CADing and assembling a two stage gearbox.
+Practice exercise solutions can be found [here](https://cad.onshape.com/documents/c6a8ec29479a2578841fb9f2/w/85094b3baa15a05c873920c9/e/21fa04df80572c41ab64f27b)

 The goal of this exercise is to practice modeling more advanced gearboxes.
 You will also learn how to use the `Vent` Featurescript used for pocketing.